drjlgross/paperclip-orchestration/README.md

 ## A note on Paperclip versions

-This workflow is built on Paperclip's current command set.
+This workflow is built on Paperclip's version 0.3.0.
 Paperclip's paper-repository commands are in beta and not yet generally available; until they ship, the workflow records keeper papers and verification anchors inline and builds bibliographies manually. `map` can occasionally return a server-load error — the run retries and falls back to manual extraction.
 None of this is pinned to a version number, so the workflow degrades gracefully as Paperclip evolves.

 If Paperclip's behavior and this workflow's instructions ever diverge, the `Paperclip_documentation.md` you supplied in setup is the source of truth — it is whatever version you copied.